 - fill out the online Tuition Fee Appeal form;

 - submit the completed package.

 Tuition fee appeals must be filed with Student Financial Services no later than the 20th class day in the subsequent semester of the relevant term.
 (For example, the 20th class day in the winter semester for a fall semester appeal.)

-You may submit a tuition fee appeal if you experience a serious documented medical/mental illness or on compassionate grounds such as the death of an immediate family member that causes you to drop courses.
-Immediate family shall mean grandparent; parent; stepparent; spouse; common-law spouse (including same-sex partner); child; stepchild; sibling; or stepsibling.
+You may submit a tuition fee appeal if you experience an unanticipated*, documented medical/psychological illness or on compassionate grounds such as the death of an immediate family member that causes you to drop courses.
+Immediate family shall mean: parent; stepparent; documented legal guardian; spouse; common-law spouse (including same-sex partner); child; stepchild; sibling; or stepsibling.